elewa-academy/Fundamentals/05-de-bug-off/README.md

   * Link to repo code
   * Link to repo project
   * The user's github image
-  * Who challenged who (for others' repos)
+  * Who challenged who (if it's not your repo)
-* Link to gallery repo's project for keeping score:
+* Link to Gallery repo's project for keeping score:
   * A column per user who challenged you & accepted your fix:
-    * A note linking to their project
+    * A note linking to their repo's project
     * An issue linking to each merged PR & it's issue
 ```
 1. Create an empty (De)bug-off repo